3xKEsGJQsmEQLAfuMv9QikF8i9y7Bf1D6NjguXg/folder-taskbar/README.md

 # Folder Taskbar

-Lists the Explorer folder window and activates the selected one.
+Lists the folder windows that are running in Explorer and activates the selected folder.

 Use it as an adjunct to the Windows 11 taskbar.